How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 That last part matters more than most people think.
 Anxiety feeds on helplessness.
 Identity anchoring starves it.

-How Routine Converts Chaos Into Controllable Patterns
+How a Daily Anxiety Routine Converts Chaos Into Controllable Patterns

 Anxiety feels like it comes out of nowhere.
 Routine makes your response predictable.